WesPainter/static-fast/README.md

 /site
 ```

-The `site` folder contains a dummy static site built with the [hugo](https://gohugo.io/) framework.
+The public folder a dummy site built with the [hugo](https://gohugo.io/) framework for constructing static sites.
 The application is simply the end result of following the [quickstart guide](https://gohugo.io/getting-started/quick-start/).

 When testing a static site deployment, you must build a fresh copy of the site into a folder named `public` located inside the desired cloud provider.
 Make sure to include your custom domain.
 For example, to prepare to deploy to AWS using the domain `example.com`, you would run:

 ```
 $ hugo -s site -d ../aws/public -b http://example.com  --cleanDestinationDir
 ```

+However, given that the structure of static applications is fairly standard, you may also supply your own pre-built application.
+The only requirement is that it is in the `public` folder for the given provide